List of Most Frequently asked SAP BO Interview Questions And Answers to Help You Prepare For The Upcoming Interview:

 Q #31) Does crystal reports can be built on top of UDT?

-No, the tools like crystal report for Enterprises, Dashboards, BO explorer does not support UNV universe (designed by UDT).
-It supports only UNX universe (designed by IDT).
-Web Intelligence is the only tool which supports both the universes – UNV and UNX.
+Answer: No, the tools like crystal report for Enterprises, Dashboards, BO explorer does not support the UNV universe (designed by UDT).
+It supports only the UNX universe (designed by IDT).
+Web Intelligence is the only tool that supports both the universes – UNV and UNX.

-Before you step into SAP BO interview, you should have a very clear understanding of the SAP BO platform, the categories of tools it offers and how these tools are interrelated.
+Before you step into the SAP BO interview, you should have a very clear understanding of the SAP BO platform, the categories of tools it offers and how these tools are interrelated.
 You should be able to explain the end to end process of reporting.

-You should also have an idea of pros and cons of different SAP BO tools, the kind of requirements they serve and which tool to use for what purpose.
+You should also have an idea of the pros and cons of different SAP BO tools, the kind of requirements they serve and which tool to use for what purpose.
 Questions from the Universe and webi will always be there in the list.
 So, these two topics should also be well-prepared.

 Recommended Reading=> Best SAP Testing Tools